 The scene shifts once more, and the drumbeat of betrayal and impending death becomes louder and more insistent.
-In what must have taken place in shadows and behind closed doors, Judas Iscariot, one of the twelve, makes the secretive arrangements to betray Jesus, and receives a promise of a monetary reward for doing so.
+In what could have been a prototype for Canadian politics, taking place in shadows and behind closed doors, one of the twelve, Judas Iscariot, makes the secretive arrangements to betray Jesus, and receives a promise of a monetary reward for doing so.

-Our attention turns back to the sunshine, to Jesus and the disciples, and to thoughts of a sacrificial lamb.
+Our attention now turns out of the shadows and back into the sunshine, to Jesus and the disciples, and to thoughts of a sacrificial lamb.
 As the disciples ask Jesus about making preparations for the meal, he gives them detailed instructions about meeting and following a man carrying a jar of water.
 Affirming that every detail told them by Jesus was to come true, the disciples followed his instructions, and "found everything as he had told them."